On two geometric realizations of an affine Hecke algebra: Further properties

-There are natural pull-back, push-forward and Iwahori-Whittaker averaging functors between the categories of constructible sheaves which should correspond to the functors between the derived categories of coherent sheaves given by the natural correspondences.
+There are natural pull-back, push-forward and Iwahori-Whittaker averaging functors between the categories of constructible sheaves which should correspond to the functors between the derived categories of coherent sheaves given by the natural correspondences, Proposition \ref{commupr} is an example of such a compatibility.